Note: External links will open in a new tab.

 - Sexually transmitted infection (STI) or exposure –we can screen you!

 - Menopausal symptoms

-- Well woman’s exam (AKA “annual exam”) for those at least 21 years old
+- Cervical cancer screening tests are for those at least 21 years old

-- Screening for sexually transmitted infections (STIs) - recommended at least once a year for sexually active women <25 years old even if no symptoms
+- Screening for sexually transmitted infections (STIs) - recommended at least once a year for sexually active students with a vagina <25 years old even if no symptoms

 - Safer sex information

 - Birth control methods – what is available and how to choose

 General Women's Health